IBM/watsonx-data/tx3509-labs/README.md

 ```

-**Exercise 6d)** : Try other options with the window functions including aggregate functions, previous record, next record and running totals.
+**Exercise 6d)** : (optional) Try other options with the window functions including aggregate functions, previous record, next record and running totals.

-**Exercise 6e)** : Try to write a window function to show the custkey, orderdate, totalprice and priororder.
+**Exercise 6e)** : (optional) Try to write a window function to show the custkey, orderdate, totalprice and priororder.
 The output should look like this.

 ```
 custkey | orderdate  | totalprice | priororder